SpicyMarshmellow/ComfyUI-EZ-AF-Nodes/README.md

 Loads full content of text files based on selection.
 Supports image thumbnails.

-> Thumnails are only shown if there is an image (.png/.jpg) file with the name matching the .txt file in the same folder
+> Thumnails are only shown if there is an image (.png) file with the name matching the .txt file in the `thumbnails` folder (relative directory structure also needs to match)

 ## **EZ CSV Loader**